finagle/finch/docs/mdoc/user-guide.md

 Finch brings HTTP `Content-Type` to the type-level as a singleton string (i.e., `CT <: String`) to make it affect implicit resolution and make sure that the right encoder/decoder will be picked by a compiler.
-This is done lift the following kind of errors at compile time:
+This is done by lifting the following kind of errors at compile time:

  - a `Text.Plain` service won't compile when only Circe's JSON encoders are available in the scope
  - an `Application.Json` body endpoint won't compile when no JSON library support is imported